TheLakeMan/Hyperion/examples/audio/speech_recognition/README.md

 # Speech Recognition Example

-This example demonstrates how to use TinyAI's audio processing capabilities to perform lightweight speech recognition.
+This example demonstrates how to use Hyperion's audio processing capabilities to perform lightweight speech recognition.
 The implementation focuses on efficient, on-device speech-to-text conversion with minimal memory requirements.

 ## Overview